V. Rev. Fr. Steven C. Salaris, M.Div., Ph.D.

 In 1997, as a result of a personal journey that began several years earlier, I began work on a Master of Divinity degree at St. Vladimir’s Orthodox Christian Theological Seminary in Crestwood, NY.
 While in seminary, I continued teaching biology part-time at local colleges.
 My M.Div. thesis examined the eucharistic typology of Hannah’s sacrifice in the Septuagint version of I Samuel 1:24.
 After graduating cum laude from seminary, I was ordained as a deacon and then, on July 9, 2000, I was ordained to the Holy Priesthood.

 For the next five years, I served as the part-time pastor of St. George Antiochian Orthodox Christian Church in Albany, NY while working as a visiting assistant professor of biology at the College of Mt.
 St. Vincent in Riverdale, NY.
 In 2003, I joined the faculty of Concordia College in Bronxville, NY as an assistant professor of biology where I was promoted to Associate Professor.
 During my years as a professor, I received awards for working with both physically challenged and minority students.
 In the summer of 2005, I “retired” from teaching in order to pursue full-time ministry and was assigned to be the first full-time priest of All Saints of North America Antiochian Orthodox Christian Church (a mission parish started in 2003) in St. Louis, Missouri.
 On June 6, 2010, I was elevated to the rank of Protopresbyter (Archpriest).
-In recent years, I resumed teaching and I am currently an adjunct professor at Logan University where I teach courses in Human Physiology to students of chiropractic medicine.

 I have one daughter, three cats, and a horse (actually, it’s my wife’s and daughter’s horse).
 I have numerous publications in both scientific and theological journals.
 My hobbies include studying theology (scriptural interpretation, liturgical theology, and the early Church Fathers are my favorite topics), science fiction (Doctor Who, the original Battlestar Galactica, Star Trek, etc.), music, reading, toy collecting, hiking, fossil hunting, painting, and model railroading.